JRRS1982/TutorialProjects/dockerAndKubernetesCompleteGuideUdemy/complex/README.md

 Browser - when user first opens web browser they first visit a Nginx web server.

 Nginx - will do some routing, to either a React Server or Express Server.
+If the request from the browser comes in an /api/ prefix it will go to the 'client', else the request will go to the 'server'.
+Nginx is acting like a middleman that takes requests from the browser and distributes requests, it will strip the /api/ from the request so the 'client' does not need to have the endpoint in that server prefixed with /api/.
+In the Dockerfile for this we are overwriting the existing default file from nginx with our config file.

 React Server - if the request to Nginx is for front end assets the routing from Nginx will be to the React Server.